ravendb/docs/Articles/Raven.Documentation.Articles/articles/codeproject-presents-ravendb-cloud-step-by-step.markdown

 * Working with multiple nodes in a database cluster,
 * Creating and Querying in your RavenDB database cluster.

-See the article at <a href="https://www.codeproject.com/Articles/5164620/Getting-Started-with-RavenDB-Cloud-Database" target="_blank">codeproject.com</a>.
+See the article at <a href="https://www.codeproject.com/Articles/5164620/Getting-Started-with-RavenDB-Cloud-Database" target="_blank" rel="nofollow">codeproject.com</a>.